Everything You Need to Know About Potholes

 If you suspect that you may have suffered tyre damage, make a note of the location and road name where you think the pothole is located.
 Be as precise as possible with the location of the pothole, its size and depth as well as if there was anyone else around when your vehicle went over the pothole.
 If you can do so safely, it’s a good idea to take photos of the pothole including an object for size comparison.

-Report the pothole to the authorities
+Report the pothole to the local authorities

 Looking after your car is vital to ensure that it continues to run efficiently.
 In order to claim, you will need copies of quotes, invoices, and receipts for work that has been carried out.
 If your vehicle has suffered damage to areas other than just the alloys or tyres, you should report the damage to your insurance company rather than the local authorities.

-Make your claim in writing
+Make your damage claim in writing

 Claims should be made in writing to the relevant authority.
 You need to provide a clear and detailed account of what happened, where and how it occurred, as well as the costs of replacing it.
 If the authority was already aware of the issue then your claim is more likely to be accepted.